apache/parquet-site/content/en/blog/features/alp_encoding.md

 need the full precision of those types.
 This section explains the intuition behind ALP and how it works.
 The following sections then explain the encoding and decoding pipeline in more detail.

-ALP encodes each floating point value using three integer values: a encoded value, and "exponent" (e), and a "factor" (f).
-The choice of exponent and factor is explained below.
+ALP encodes each floating point value using three integer values: an encoded value, an "exponent" (`e`), and a "factor" (`f`).
+The exponent and factor are shared by many values, and how they are chosen is explained below.
 The original value is recovered by computing

 <pre>
 value = encoded × 10<sup>f</sup> × 10<sup>-e</sup>